 - Ethereum Gas

-At its core, an Ethereum wallet, also known as a client, holds your private key – the “secret password” that gives you control over your coins.
-It also supplies you with a public Ethereum address which people can use to send you Ethereum’s currency known as Ether.
+At its core, an Ethereum wallet (also known as a client) holds your private key – the “secret password” that gives you control over your coins.
+It also supplies you with a public Ethereum address, which people can use to send you Ethereum’s currency, known as Ether (ETH).

-Ethereum addresses are long strings of letters and numbers starting with a “0x”.
+An Ethereum address is a long string of letters and numbers starting with a “0x”.
 Here’s an example:

-This is as far as Bitcoin and Ethereum go in terms of similarities.
+This is as far as Bitcoin wallets and Ethereum wallets go in terms of similarities.

-Interacting with contracts requires more complex communication than just send X amount of money from Y to Z like Bitcoin does.
+Interacting with contracts requires more complex communication than just sending X amount of money from Y to Z like Bitcoin does.
 Ethereum wallets are the tool we use for this communication.
-So in order to truly understand Ethereum wallets we need to first understand how Ethereum is built.
+In order to truly understand Ethereum wallets, we need to first understand how Ethereum is built.

-In Ethereum there are two type of accounts:
+With Ethereum there are two types of accounts:

 Externally Owned Accounts (EOAs)